FoundationGames/EnhancedBlockEntities/README.md

 **Q: How is this different from [FastChest](https://www.curseforge.com/minecraft/mc-mods/fastchest)?** <br/>
 **A:** FastChest does not preserve chest animations, and only optimizes chests (in a similar way to EBE).
 EBE aims to optimize many more block entities (in future releases). <br/><br/>

-## Download
-Compile it from Source or go to [Actions](../../actions), klick on the lastest Workflow that has a green check mark, scroll down to Artifacts.
-Inside of build_artifacts.zip you can find the compiled file.<br>
-Alternatively you can check out the [Modrinth Page](https://modrinth.com/mod/OVuFYfre)

 ## FPS Boost